 This could spoil a whole lorry load of recycling, be dangerous and unpleasant for people who sort it, and waste taxpayers’ money.

-Here's a guide to what items you shouldn't put in your blue wheelie bin at home, and what you should do with them.
+Here's a guide to what items you shouldn't put in your blue wheelie bin at home, and what you should do with them instead.

 Please make sure that all recycling is loose (not in bags), and clean - rinsing food containers/jars in your used washing up water should do.

-None of these items can be recycled, so please put them in your black wheelie bin or take to the household waste recycling centre.
+None of these items can be recycled through your blue bin, so please put them in your black wheelie bin or take to the household waste recycling centre.

-- Plastic film eg bubble wrap, magazine wrapping, lids from food trays
+- plastic film such as bubble wrap, magazine wrapping, lids from food trays

 Pyrex and drinking glasses, microwave plates, window glass - none of this glass waste can be recycled, so please put it into your black wheelie bin or take it to the household waste recycling centre.